 We have returned to you with our second combined report, synthesizing the disclosures in assured sustainability reports following GRI G4 guidelines of our nine entities in fiber, yarn, and fabric and garment businesses in India, Indonesia, Thailand and Philippines.
-While there was no significant change in the boundary, the reporting period is 01st April 2015 to 31st March 2016 across all nine entities.
+While there was no significant change in the boundary, the reporting period is 01st April 2016 to 31st March 2017 across all eight entities.

 As reported in previous sections, sustainability of all nine entities is guided by the Sustainability Apex Council.
 Through Apex Council, nine entities belonging to Aditya Birla Group with similar business interests and sustainability challenges work together, exchange experiences and traverse the sustainability path.
 We are also advised by an external advisory council.
 This institutional framework has been effective in co working & creating and harnessing synergies.
 Responsible Stewardship is the first component of ABG sustainability framework.
 Being a responsible steward entails focus on how we manage today and build a framework of policies, technical and management standards aligned to international standards as defined by the IFC, OECD, UNGC, OekoTex, REACH, ISO and OHSAS.
 By introducing these standards into our systems we manage our operations in the most responsible manner.
 We have identified Ten Missions to address the challenge of being a responsible steward and constituted 10 mission teams.
 At all entities, we have a sustainability team led by the champion and mission team leaders.
 We have developed policies covering all material sustainability aspects and have management systems in place that follow Plan-Do- Check-Act cycle.
 Most importantly, deployment of our policies, management frameworks and performance is internally and externally audited at least once in two years.